Jeremy Pargo: 2021–22 season

 On November 1, 2021, Pargo signed with Napoli Basket of the Italian Lega Basket Serie A (LBA).
 On January 10, 2022, he was traded from the Santa Cruz Warriors to the Windy City Bulls.
 Napoli and Pargo mutually parted ways on January 25, allowing him to return to the USA.
 He averaged 9.6 points and 3.6 assists per game in his tenure with the Italian team.

 2022–23 season

 On January 1, 2023, Pargo was reacquired by the Windy City Bulls.
 On April 11, 2023, he signed with Real Betis of the Liga ACB.

 2023–24 season

 On August 28, 2023, Pargo signed with the NBA G League Ignite.

-2024–25 season
+Grindavík (2025–present)

 In January 2025, Pargo signed with Grindavík of the Úrvalsdeild karla.
-In his debut, he scored 25 point in a 95-104 win against Þór Þorlákshöfn.
+In his debut, he scored 25 point in a 95–104 win against Þór Þorlákshöfn.
 He appeared in six regular season games where he averaged 25.7 points, 4.3 rebounds and 7.3 assists.
 In the first round of the playoffs, he helped Grindavík knock out reigning national champions Valur, 3–1.

+After not starting the 2025–2026 season with Grindavík, he rejoined the team in January 2026, replacing Khalil Shabazz.
+He played the final six games of the regular season, helping Grindavík to the best record in the league.
+On 18 May 2026, he won the Icelandic championship and was named the Playoffs MVP after Grindavík defeated Tindastóll 3-1 in the Úrvalsdeild finals.
+With starters Ólafur Ólafsson, Deandre Kane and Daniel Mortensen out due to injures, Pargo scored 48 points in the championship clinching game, making 10 of 16 three point shots.

+In September 2012, it was announced that Pargo would return to Grindavík for one more season.